 Create a Power BI R Script Visual

-First, click on the R Script Visual under the Visualization section.
+First, click on the R Script Visual under the Power BI Visualization section.
 It automatically generates a Chart with a script editor, as shown in the below screenshot.

 You have to use this script editor window to write the code.

 Before you start writing code, you have to create a data set.
 It can be done by dragging the required fields to the Values section.
-For this demo, let me drag eruptions and wait for columns in the Values section.
+Let me drag eruptions and wait for columns in the Values section for this demo.

 As you can see from the above screenshot, Power BI has automatically generated a data set for you.
 Now, you have to use this data set to generate your visual.

-Here, we used ggplot2 to generate 2D scatter plot.
+Here, we used ggplot2 to generate a 2D scatter plot.
 I suggest you refer to the Scatter Plot article to understand this code.

 library(ggplot2) ggplot(dataset, aes(x = eruptions, y = waiting)) + geom_point() + geom_density_2d()

 Once you have finished writing your script, click the Run button

 From the screenshot below, you can see the Chart.

-Like any other chart, you can apply filters on the chart as well.
-To demonstrate the Power BI R script filters, let me create a table first.
+Like any other chart, you can also apply filters on the chart.
+First, let me create a table to demonstrate the Power BI R script filters.

 We created a column chart, as well.